Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

-Oh.
-Oh, see, there's like part of me that thinks that, that I don't know.
-I think it could be like, there's gotta be something that I could tell you that, or I don't know.
-I just imagine maybe I'm imagining incorrectly, but okay.
-I'm like, I'm, I'm sorry.
+Oh, see, there's a part of me that thinks that there's gotta be something that I could tell you that, or I don't know.
+I just imagine maybe—I'm imagining incorrectly.
+I'm sorry.
 I'm confused about…

 Shedler:

-What happened just here.
-Right.
-Just at the moment when, you know, you said you feel like I could get angry or I could blow up at you at any moment.
-I haven't yet, but, you know.
-Right, right.
-The next, I don't know, like, you know, the next one is gonna be the straw that breaks the camel's back.
-I'm gonna erupt at you.
-And I said, well, we'll have to see something just happened.
-I'm not sure.
-I'm not sure what was, what was coming up in you, just that moment.
+What just happened here?
+Just at the moment when you said it feels like I could get angry or blow up at you at any moment.
+I haven't yet.
+But you feel like the next one is gonna be the straw that breaks the camel's back, and I'm gonna erupt at you.
+And I said, "Well, we'll have to see."
+Something shifted right then.
+I'm not sure what came up for you, just in that moment.

 Puder:

-I, I feel like me sharing that would, would make you upset.
-Like, I'm blaming you for something that you haven't done.
-Like, I'm accusing you…
+I feel like me sharing that would make you upset.
+I'm blaming you for something that you haven't done.
+Like, I'm accusing you–

 Shedler: